hpowell20/cs2063-master/Lab3/README.md

 #### Background:

-For this lab you need to be familiar with with how to build an Intent and how to construct and call new Activities:
+For this lab you need to be familiar with how to build an Intent and how to construct and call new Activities:

 * http://developer.android.com/training/basics/firstapp/starting-activity.html#BuildIntent
 * http://developer.android.com/training/basics/firstapp/starting-activity.html#CreateActivity